programmingkitchen/bell-labs-vote/README.md

-# Vote App 04
+# Bell Labs Vote App

 ## Summary
-Voting app for use as a demo.
+Voting app for use as a demo for Automation Boot Camp

 ## Notes
 This vote app uses blueprints, but the registration and login system are combined in "auth"